![]() |

 6. What are the biggest risks of offshore drilling?

-8. How does the initial setup time compare?
+8. How does project development time compare?

-9. Which method creates more jobs?
+9. Which drilling method creates more jobs?